PewterZz/Primal-Games-App/README.md

 Welcome to the project, in order to run the program, you will need to navigate to the main directory and the backend directory on three separate console windows.

 ### Main Directory
-Navigate to the main directory:
+Navigate to the main directory (you will probably start out in the main directory so you can skip this step) :
 ```
-cd path/to/main/directory
+cd Primal-Games-App
 ```
 Install the necessary packages:
 ```